Why this matters to me

 Fix, or hope to fix, it with a pill.

-I just happened to stumble on the connection between chemicals and cancer...
+I stumbled on the connection between chemicals and cancer...

-I focused on Breast Cancer for obvious reasons,
+I focus here on Breast Cancer for obvious reasons,

 but the links between chemicals and other illnesses are there too.